 Christians often think of Hanukkah as an Old Testament Jewish holiday, but the events that inspired the festival did not happen until after the last book of the Old Testament was written.
-In fact, the only person recorded in the Bible as observing the feast of Hanukkah is Jesus Christ in the New Testament (John 10:22).
 As the eight days of Hanukkah begin at nightfall on the 18th of December this year, Christians would do well to reflect on the history of this special holiday.

 The History of Hanukkah

 The Feast of Hanukkah commemorates the rededication of the Second Temple in the second century B.C.
 After the death of his father Antiochus III, a man called Antiochus IV Epiphanes, king of Syria, gained control of Israel.
 He outlawed the practice of the Jewish religion, forced the people to worship Greek gods, and desecrated the Temple by offering a pig sacrifice to Zeus on the altar.
 A small band of Jewish rebels lead by Mattathias and his son Judas Maccabeus fought back.
 They eventually succeeded and drove the Syrian Army out of Israel.
 Their first act was to cleanse and rededicate the Temple.